Qizilbash: The deprivation of the Turcomans

 Ismail I tried to reduce the power of the Turcomans by appointing Iranians to the vakil office.
 However, the Turcomans did not like having an Iranian to the most powerful office of the Safavid Empire and kept murdering many Iranians who were appointed to that office.
-After the death of Ismail, the Turkomans managed to seize power from the Iranians, they were however, defeated by Tahmasp I, the son of Ismail.
+After the death of Ismail, the Turkomans managed to seize power from the Iranians, they were however, defeated by Tahmasp I, the son of Ismail who got rid of the Turcomans.

 For almost ten years after the Battle of Chaldiran, rival Qizilbash factions fought for control of the kingdom.
 In 1524, 10-year-old Shah Tahmasp I, the governor of Herat, succeeded his father Ismail.
 He was the ward of the powerful Qizilbash amir Ali Beg Rūmlū (titled "Div Soltān) who was the de facto ruler of the Safavid kingdom.
 However, Tahmasp managed to reassert his authority over the state and over the Qizilbash.

 During the reign of Shah Tahmasp, the Qizilbash fought a series of wars on two fronts and – with the poor resources available to them – successfully defended their kingdom against the Uzbeks in the east, and against the arch-rivals of the Safavids – the Ottomans – in the west.
 With the Peace of Amasya (1555), peace between Safavids and Ottomans remained for the rest of Tahmasp's reign.
 During Tahmasp' reign, he carried out multiple invasions in the Caucasus which had been incorporated in the Safavid empire since Shah Ismail I and for many centuries afterward, and started with the trend of deporting and moving hundreds of thousands of Circassians, Georgians, and Armenians to Iran's heartlands.
 Initially only solely put in the royal harems, royal guards, and several other specific posts of the Empire, Tahmasp believed he could eventually reduce the power of the Qizilbash, by creating and fully integrating a new layer in Iranian society with these Caucasian elements and who would question the power and hegemony of the tribal Qizilbash.
-This included the formation of a military slave system, similar to that of the neighboring Ottoman Empire – the janissaries.
+This included the formation of a military slave system, similar to that of the neighboring Ottoman Empire – the Janissaries.
 Tahmasp's successors, and most importantly Shah Abbas I (r.
 1588–1629), would significantly expand this policy when during the reign of Abbas I alone some 200,000 Georgians, 300,000 Armenians and many tens of thousands of Circassians were relocated to Iran's heartlands.
 By this creation of a so-called "third layer" or "third force" in Iranian society composed of ethnic Caucasians, and the complete systematic disorganisation of the Qizilbash by his personal orders, Abbas I eventually fully succeeded in replacing the power of the Qizilbash, with that of the Caucasian ghulams.
 These new Caucasian elements (the so-called ghilman / غِلْمَان / "servants"), almost always after conversion to Shi'ism depending on given function would be, unlike the Qizilbash, fully loyal only to the Shah.
 This system of mass usage of Caucasian subjects continued to exist until the fall of the Qajar dynasty.